clorenz/jweatherflux/README.md

 it with Grafana.

 Additionally, you can forward the data to other weather networks.
-Currently there's a forwarder for WeatherUnderground.
+Currently there are forwarders for WeatherUnderground, Awekas and wetter.com.

 Use it at your own risk!
 No warranty at all is provided!